Fresh Mild Pico de Gallo

 • Drizzle LIME juice over top of chopped ingredients.

-• Sprinkle with 1 tsp salt.
+• Sprinkle with 1 tsp fine sea salt.

 • Taste!
-IF you want more lime or salt add accordingly and mix, then taste again.
+If you want more lime or salt add accordingly and mix, then taste again.

 Notes